vvuksan/dbrestadmin/README.md

 At this point I would copy all the contents from conf_default and change them to your liking. mySQLrestadmin user needs to have CREATE database privileges.

-## Limitations
+## Security

-Currently only one mySQL server is supported.
-I intend to lift that limit hopefully shortly.
+Security of the REST API is up to you at this point.
+I use basic auth to access the API.